privacy and security statement

 We collect personal information when you voluntarily provide us with information for responding to inquiries, including mail, telephone or electronic contact.
-Personal and demographic information may also be collected if you leave comments on the Sites or in connection with your participation in surveys, social media, contests, games, promotions, and other activities on the Sites.
-As used herein, the term "personal information" means information that specifically identifies an individual (such as a name, address, telephone number or e-mail address) and information about that individual or his or her activities that is directly linked to personal information.
+Personal and demographic information may also be collected if you leave comments on the Sites or in connection with your participation in surveys, social media, contests, games, promotions and other activities on the Sites.
+As used herein, the term "personal information" means information that specifically identifies an individual (such as a name, address, telephone number or email address) and information about that individual or his or her activities that is directly linked to personal information.
 We use personal information collected through our Sites for the purposes described in this Policy or elsewhere on the Sites, to respond to your requests or to monitor the overall effectiveness of the Sites.
-We may also use information collected to make informed and targeted ad placements on other sites.
-We may use personal information we collect:
+Information is kept as long as the service for which it was submitted is active.
+Information may be retained afterward as a record of the service.

 We may also collect certain information through the use of "cookies" or web beacons.
 Cookies are small data files stored on your hard drive at the request of a website.
 Among other things, cookies help us improve our Sites and your experience.
 Information obtained from cookies and linked to personally identifying information is treated as personal information.
 Anonymous identifiers are random strings of characters that are used for the same purposes as a cookie on platforms, including certain mobile devices, where cookie technology is not available.
 Web beacons are small, invisible graphic images that may be used on the Sites or in emails relating to the Sites to collect certain information about usage and effectiveness and monitor user activity on the Sites.

-Except for education records governed by FERPA, all information collected from this website, including the summary server log information, emails sent to the website, and information collected from web-based forms, may be subject to the Texas Public Information Act.
-This means that while Texas A&M does not actively share information, in some cases may be compelled by law to release information gathered from its web servers.
+Except for education records governed by the Family Educational Rights and Privacy Act (FERPA) and other regulations, all information collected from this website, including the summary server log information, emails sent to the website and information collected from web-based forms, may be subject to the Texas Public Information Act.
+This means that while Texas A&M does not actively share information, in some cases it may be compelled by law to release information gathered from its web servers.

 The Texas Public Information Act, with a few exceptions, gives you the right to be informed about the information that this website collects about you.
-It also gives you the right to request a copy of that information, and to have the university correct any of that information that is wrong.
-You may request to receive and review any of that information, or request corrections to it, by contacting the Texas A&M University Public Information Officer or the TAMU Office of Open Records, 1181 TAMU, College Station, Texas, 77843-1181, at 979-862-7777.
+It also gives you the right to request a copy of that information and to have the university correct any of that information that is wrong.
+You may request to receive and review any of that information or request corrections to it, by contacting the Texas A&M University Public Information Officer or the Texas A&M Office of Open Records, 1280 TAMU, College Station, Texas, 77843-1181, or at 979-862-4571.

 Texas A&M University